top of page

 • 2–3 communication windows

-• 30–60 minutes buffer for fires/escalations
+• 30–60 minutes buffer for fires and escalations

-Context switching is a hidden productivity drain—jumping between projects, tools, and threads all day makes everything take longer.
+Context switching is a hidden productivity drain.
+Jumping between projects, tools, and threads all day makes everything take longer.

 Atlassian explains how context switching harms productivity and increases stress.